 - Finally, if the online testing up to this point has gone well, you can assume that the student has grown and the training has succeeded.
 However, final assessments have to come after this increase (or decrease) in the trainee’s success.
 You need to ensure that their boosted productivity (and the company’s profits) is directly correlated to the training.
 This can be done through personal feedback, self-reflection, and other forms of cognitive-based online testing to see how the individuals attribute their successes (or failures, if relevant).

-Online testing should be performed at various stages to fully understand success and long-term return on training investment in order to make a strategic impact on an organization’s development.
+Online testing should be performed at various stages to fully understand success and long-term return on your training investment to make a strategic impact on an organization’s development.
+The right learning management system plays a key role here by providing you with the tools necessary to measure, track, and gauge the most important metrics and KPIs.